gustavoalito/BeCode/Windows/01-install_and_deploy/Install.md

 ## Learning Objectives
 - be able to install windows
 - be able to configure a windows
-- beable to configure an Antivirus and firewall.
+- be able to configure an Antivirus and firewall.

 ### Steps
 Take the following courses: